Keeping Salesforce SOX Compliance

 Just like with anything related to finance, it’s all about dotting the i’s and crossing the t’s.
-If you are curious about all the different requirements of SOX compliance there’s a great checklist that can be found at this link here.
+If you are curious about all the different requirements of Salesforce Sarbanes-Oxley compliance there’s a great checklist that can be found at this link here.

 - Explore Flosum on the Salesforce AppExchange

 - Discover why 98% customers would recommend Flosum Solution